Creative Writing Group 2 pm till 4pm every Wednesday with Alan

 Some of the members of the present group have been involved in previously published collections of work by Headway Glasgow.
 However, some people had never written before coming to the group, so be inspired by what you read in these collections and definitely don’t be daunted!
 We hope to share some of our writing now on the website and potentially have some articles in the Headway Glasgow Newsletter, and another collection and launch party is always a promising possibility.

-If you would like to join us, please contact Amy who can take some details from you and let the tutor know to expect you in your first week.
+If you would like to join us, please contact Mr Alan Moir firstname.lastname@example.org who can take some details from you and invite you to your first week.

 Our Group Members have written these pieces for our webpage: